Learn about many of the available medications in our database.

 Many things can affect the dose of a medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are using the medication without consulting your doctor.

 Use the preloaded diazepam rectal gel syringe exactly as prescribed by your doctor and according to package directions.
-Store the syringe away from children.
+Store the syringe at room temperature and away from children.

 Do not dispose of medications in wastewater (e.g. down the sink or in the toilet) or in household garbage.
 Ask your pharmacist how to dispose of medications that are no longer needed or have expired.